MicrosoftDocs/powerbi-docs/articles/report-server/reportserver-quickstart-install-report-server.md

    ms.author="asaxton"/>
 # Quickstart: Install Power BI Report Server

-Installing Power BI Reports Server itself is very quick.
+Installing Power BI Report Server itself is very quick.
 From downloading, to installing and configuring, you should be up and running within a few minutes.

 This is a quick look at how to install a report server if you just want to get up and running with a new server.
 For more detail information on installing a report server, see [Installing a Power BI Report Server](install-report-server.md).

 ## Step 1: Download

-Download the install files, for Power BI Report Server, locally.
+Download the installation files, for Power BI Report Server, locally.
 To download Power BI Report Server, go to the [Microsoft download center](https://go.microsoft.com/fwlink/?linkid=839351).

 ![Download Power BI Report Server](media/reportserver-quickstart-install-report-server/download-pbireportserver.png)

 ## Step 2: Run installer

-Run the PowerBIReportServer.exe file that was download and step through the installation screens.
+Run the PowerBIReportServer.exe file that you downloaded and step through the installation screens.
 You will have the opportunity to select the the installation path as well as select the edition you want to install.
-You can choose between an evaluation that expires within 180 days, a developer edition or the ability to provide a product key.
+You can choose between an evaluation that expires within 180 days, a developer edition or to provide a product key.

 ![Install Power BI Report Server](media/reportserver-quickstart-install-report-server/pbireportserver-install.png)